 - Cervical cancer

 Some people avoid vaccines because they believe immunizations can make you sick.
 This isn’t true.
 Most vaccines cause only minor side effects.
-If a child gets a disease that …Continue reading →
+If a child gets a disease that …Click here to continue reading

 Flu is here!
 If you watch the news, you know we are in the midst of the worst flu season in years.
 Emergency rooms are overflowing, kids and adults are missing school and work, and it’s only early January.

 Why is it so bad?
 Influenza, the virus that causes the flu, has the ability to mutate every year.
 This is why everyone needs yearly flu shots.
-This year’s strain is …Continue reading →
+This year’s strain is …Click here to continue reading

 According to the Wisconsin Department of Health Services, a noticeable increase in influenza cases and associated hospitalizations nationwide — including Wisconsin — serves as a reminder that it is not too late to receive the flu vaccine.

 The flu causes high fever, aches, cough and fatigue.
 It also can lead to pneumonia and even death.
-Pregnant women, infants and anyone with ongoing medical conditions such …Continue reading →
+Pregnant women, infants and anyone with ongoing medical conditions such …Click here to continue reading

 In our region, influenza illnesses are most common in late fall and winter.
 The “flu” causes high fever, achiness, cough and fatigue.
 It also can lead to pneumonia and even death.
 Pregnant women, infants and anyone with ongoing medical conditions such as heart disease, diabetes and asthma have a greater risk of becoming seriously ill from the infection.

-The best way to make sure you and your family stay healthy is for everyone over the age of …Continue reading →
+The best way to make sure you and your family stay healthy is for everyone over the age of …Click here to continue reading

 The Los Angeles Times reported earlier this week on a study that found having older siblings already vaccinated for chickenpox reduced the likelihood of infants developing chickenpox by 90 percent.
 Other medical studies have shown similar large decreases in the number of infants who got sick with measles, whooping cough and the flu when their families were up to date on vaccinations.
 These studies are a reminder that young infants are more vulnerable to many diseases.
 The younger infants are when they get sick, the more likely …Continue reading this post